Call Lifeline

 At-Home Alert Systems

-Who It’s Best For: The Lifeline HomeSafe Standard is made for homebound seniors who decide against fall detection.
+Who It’s Best For: The Lifeline HomeSafe Landline is made for seniors on a budget that already have a landline connection and only require at-home protection.

 Lifeline HomeSafe with AutoAlert